How to Use Long Tail Keywords in AdWords Correctly

 The AdWords commentator is quite right that humans are very creative in the way they express themselves compared to algorithms.
 Hundreds of people could be looking for the same service or answer to a question, yet the way they search and how they express themselves may have a huge number of variations.
 This is why it is a challenge for AdWords and marketers when it comes to paid traffic.

 As Google's algorithms get smarter they get better at understanding more conversational language and we can only hope that AdWords follows suit and places value on low volume terms to let advertisers experiment.
 The Rank Brain algorithm for Google's organic search is a step in the right direction, with the ability to see search queries that have never been searched before in context to make a guess at which results are relevant.

-Even if your long tail keywords are not paused, they won’t necessarily save you money and give you a competitive edge.
-PPC Hero and Clicteq are just a couple of the industry giants who decided to test the theory of whether long tail keywords really do save money in your PPC campaigns.
+Even if your long-tail keywords are not paused, they won't necessarily save you money and give you a competitive edge.
+PPC Hero and Clicteq are just a couple of the industry giants who decided to test the theory of whether long-tail keywords really do save money in your PPC campaigns.
 The results were unanimously disappointing.
-Both found that “90%+ of all impressions are generated by search terms that are 4 or less words long, so the long tail only represents 10% of all paid search traffic, not the 70%+ that most search marketers believe”.
+Both found that "90%+ of all impressions are generated by search terms that are 4 or fewer words long, so the long-tail only represents 10% of all paid search traffic, not the 70%+ that most search marketers believe".

 It may seem like you're saving money at first but only because you're getting so few clicks.
 The consequence is less traffic and potential conversion losses, so you could actually end up losing money on the campaign.